 Loaded test using the Moni One triple hybrid IEM (1DD + 2BA 16 ohms)

-What I’m hearing from the C5 2.0 is fairly neutral and slightly warm with average soundstage for a low budget DAP (highly dependent on your IEMs).
+What I’m hearing from the C5 2.0 is fairly neutral and slightly warm with an average soundstage for a low budget DAP (highly dependent on your IEMs).
 It’s not the clearest or detailed sound but it’s fairly consistent with other players in this price segment.
 Thankfully the bass extension is much improved over the V1 and the sound is now full-bodied and no longer anaemic or drastically deviates from neutrality.

 The high frequencies are missing some of the air and definition of more expensive DAPs (the Jazz EQ preset improves this nicely) but again it’s in line with what I’ve come to expect in the low budget range.
 That’s not saying the sound is bad at all.
 For the price, I think it’s really good and directly competitive with other similarly priced DAPs I have on hand.